 The EBCS SP Duration subfield indicates the nominal duration of each EBCS service period in TUs.

 The EBCS SP Interval subfield indicates the target interval between consecutive EBCS service periods for the EBCS traffic stream identified by the Content ID subfield in the same EBCS Response Info subfield in TUs.

 Editor: Please insert the following paragraphs after P27L11:

+(#2178) The Authentication Info subfield is used by STA to authenticate the EBCS traffic streams and shown in Figure 9-xx (Authentication Info subfield format).